 - 1. Stop all graphics (X/Xorg) activity.
-The system should be in at most init state 3 with no X activity. - 2.
-Memory-shield one or more NUMA nodes with the shield(1) command. - 3.
-Free all graphics pages by writing a zero to the /proc/driver/graphics-memory file.
-You may verify that all graphics pages have been freed by reading the /proc/driver/graphics-memory file at this point.
-Note that attempting to write a value of zero to this file will fail with an error if there are any graphics applications still making use of preallocated graphics pages.
-These applications need to be terminated before all pages can be successfully freed. - 4.
-Create a shell (bash, ksh, etc.) with a interleave mempolicy that contains at least one CPU belonging to each of the NUMA nodes where you want the graphics pages to be allocated. - Re-allocate the graphics pages in the desired nodes by writing the new page count value to /proc/driver/graphics-memory. - You may validate that the pages were allocated in the desired NUMA nodes by reading the /proc/driver/graphics-memory file.
-The output from this read will provide per-node page allocation counts. - 6.
+The system should be in at most init state 3 with no X activity. - Memory-shield one or more NUMA nodes with the shield(1) command. - 3.
+Free all graphics pages with the graphics-memory utility.
+See the graphics-memory (1) man page for more information. - 4.
+Create a shell (bash, ksh, etc.) with a interleave mempolicy that contains at least one CPU belonging to each of the NUMA nodes where you want the graphics pages to be allocated. - 5.
+Re-allocate the graphics pages in the desired nodes by using the graphics-memory (1) utility. - 6.
 Return to init state 5 or restart the desired X activity.